 - West or south facing: you want the plant at least 10′ away from the window(s).

-None of these plants (or most houseplants for that matter) will take direct hot sun so keep them out of windows where they will touch the hot glass.
+None of these plants (or most houseplants for that matter) will take direct sunlight.
+The hot sun will burn them so keep them out of windows where they will touch the hot glass.

 I tend to wing it when it comes to light.
 If a plant seems to be a bit unhappy, I move it.
 In the winter there is less light so you might have to move a plant closer to the light source or to a better light source.
 And, rotate your plants from time to time so they grow evenly.